Car insurance for drivers over 50

 - Reduce mileage.
 If you start working part-time or your long commute becomes much shorter, letting your insurer know about a reduction in your mileage could result in cheaper insurance.

 - Fewer drivers.
-Only add drivers to your policy that regularly drive your car.
+Only add named drivers to your policy that regularly drive your car.

 - Avoid optional extras if you don’t need them.
 Think carefully about which optional extras you really want as adding extra protection to your policy will generally push the price up too.